Clustering and chaotic motion of heavy inertial particles in an isolated non-axisymmetric vortex: Large time dispersion characteristics of particles

 \section{Large time dispersion characteristics of particles}

 One of the motivations for studying the dynamics of particles embedded in a sea of coherent structures is to learn about their long-time dispersion and the rate of capture.
 As we have seen in the case of the Kirchhoff vortex, heavy inertial particles can have two fates at large times: those starting within the basin of attraction of a fixed point will get attracted towards the corresponding fixed point, and those starting outside will spiral off to infinity.
-We can quantify the dispersion of a particle using the quantity squared distance (SD), $\sigma^2(t) = \lVert \textbf{x}(t)-\textbf{x}(0) \rVert^2$, which is the squared distance the particle travelled from its initial location.
-The variation of SD with time can give information about the nature of dispersion the particle follows.
-SD increasing quadratically with time indicates ballistic dispersion of the particle, while a linear in-time behaviour of SD indicates diffusive dispersion of the particle; if SD saturates with time, it suggests the particle is attracted to some fixed point and will have limited dispersion.
-The variation of SD with time for typical particles in a Kirchhoff vortex is numerically obtained and shown in figure \ref{fig016}(a).
-The SD saturates at a large time for a particle starting within a basin of attraction (blue curve), indicating the attraction towards the respective fixed point.
-However, SD increases with time, indicating dispersion to infinity for a particle starting outside the basins (black curve).
-The oscillations in the SD curves indicate the spiralling nature of trajectories.
+We can quantify the dispersion of particles using a mean squared distance (MSD), $\sigma^2(t) = \langle \lVert \textbf{x}_i(t)-\textbf{x}_i(0) \rVert^2 \rangle$, which is the average squared distance the particles travelled from their initial location.
+Here, $\langle \cdot \rangle$ represents the average taken over all $i$, where $i$ indicates the index of (a few hundred of) trajectories of particles which started from the same basin.
+The variation of MSD with time can give information about the nature of dispersion the particle follows.
+MSD increasing quadratically with time indicates ballistic dispersion of the particle, while a linear in-time behaviour of MSD indicates diffusive dispersion of the particle; if MSD saturates with time, it suggests the particle is attracted to some fixed point and will have limited dispersion.
+The variation of MSD with time for typical particles in a Kirchhoff vortex is numerically obtained and shown in figure \ref{Fig021}(a).
+The MSD saturates at a large time for particles starting within a basin of attraction (blue curve), indicating the attraction towards the respective fixed point.
+However, MSD increases with time, indicating dispersion to infinity for a particle starting outside the basins (black curve).
+The oscillations in the MSD curves indicate the spiralling nature of trajectories.
 Despite that, the average growth of the black curve can be shown to scale as $\sigma^2(t) \sim \sqrt{t}$, indicating that the particle dispersion is slower than a diffusive process.
 The same scaling has already been obtained by \citep{ravichandran2014attracting} for the dispersion of inertial particles in a pair of like-signed vortices.
 In both cases, the particles perceive a point vortex field far away.
 Appendix \ref{appE} provides a detailed derivation for the scaling.